-The two most common forms of bankruptcy allow a home owner to stay in their house, at least for a while.
-However, those who wish to surrender their house do not have to file bankruptcy.
-There are a number of paths a homeowner can take when bills start piling up and mortgage payments get missed.
 It is frightening when banks begin sending out notices that loans are slipping into default, and when creditors begin threatening legal action.
-Many in-debt homeowners begin to panic, and consider getting out of their homes.
+Many in-debt homeowners begin to panic and consider getting out of their homes.

 There are obviously many details that a homeowner would have to consider before making such a landmark decision.
 However, two sound alternatives to consider are equity and loan security.

 Refinancing is an option that many homeowners consider.
-If a homeowner has equity in a home, he or she can also consider selling the home either through traditional real estate processes or through more complex methods such as short sales.
+If a homeowner has equity in a home, they can also consider selling the home either through traditional real estate processes or through more complex methods such as short sales.